 In this collection of essays, Alix Kates Shulman gathers four decades of her writing — much of it previously published — that began with the first rumblings of second-wave feminism.
 Like many women of that era, Kates Shulman’s feminist awakening came through her life experiences, particularly those involving marriage and motherhood.
 Her essays in the book begin accordingly, and readers can see how her activism has evolved over the past forty years to where it is mostly focused now: feminist activism as it relates to aging and illness.

-The book begins a section called “Marriage and Men,” which opens with one of the writings that Kates Shulman is most well known for, her controversial essay “A Marriage Agreement” (1970).
+The book begins a section called “Marriage and Men,” which opens with one of the writings that Kates Shulman is most well known for, her controversial no plagiarism essay generator “A Marriage Agreement” (1970).
 Though she and her husband had verbally agreed to be equal partners and split household and childcare duties accordingly, the reality was that Kates Shulman — a writer who worked from home — constantly found herself doing most of the work at the expense of her writing; they were on the verge of divorce.
 Their “marriage agreement” was a more concrete effort to split things equitably, and the contract they came up with detailed the ways they’d split everything from getting the kids ready for school to doing dishes.
 It’s almost amusing to look at it through twenty-first century eyes, and yet the essay was revolutionary at the time (depressingly, I can see it still being controversial by today’s standards).
 Kates Shulman declares the agreement a success, though her follow-up essay has her reflecting on a different reality.

 The next section the book focuses on is sex, where she talks openly of the double standards she grew up with and the inner turmoil they caused.
 She says this of the consciousness-raising sessions she attended: